JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/interaction.md

 ![](ggplot.svg)

-The package also provides string syntax, that allows non-interactive usage.
+The package also provides string syntax that allows non-interactive usage.
 The previous example can be rewritten as follows.

 ```julia
 using RCall, RDatasets